Top-Rated Smart Home Security Systems – Roundup & Reviews

 - CUE automation engine; no-code custom routines

-- Compatible with Philips Hue, Nest, Amazon Echo, and most Z-Wave/Zigbee devices
+- Compatible with Philips Hue, Nest, Echo, and most Z-Wave/Zigbee devices

 - DIY only; monitoring from $0 (basic) to $20+/month (pro)